 Fact: Kawasaki Disease is a systemic disease and effects can be wide ranging.
 It can affect hearing, sight, kidneys, joints and cause hydrops of the gallbladder.
-It can also cause behavioural issues.
+Kawasaki Disease may also be linked to behavioural issues.

 Long term care

 Myth: After coronary artery aneurysms have 'resolved', patients can be fully discharged from care